User Levels and Access Levels

 Invalid Login

 Movicon has a mechanism to discourage multiple failed login attempts.
-In fact, after a number of failed Login attempts that can be configured by means of using "MaxLoginFailed" (default 3) registry key, the Login window will always take longer to reappear in order to deter malicious users from make further attemps to login, and a "Maximum limit of attempts has been reached" message will appear in the System Log causing a further delay for subsequent login attempts.
+This mechanism can be implemented by setting a number of failed Login attempts in the "MaxLoginFailed" (default 3) registry key.
+This will make the Login window take long to reappear after each attempt to deter malicious users from logging in.
+Once the set limit has been reached, a "Maximum limit of attempts has been reached" message will appear in the System Log causing a further delay for subsequent login attempts.

 In addition, the key also has effect on failed logins for 'Single/Double Ei.
 Sign. for Commands' types.